-Assistant Dean of Student Clubs and Organizations
+Assistant Dean of Student Organizations

 Promoting a positive campus environment